-SCHOOL ATTENDANCE PROGRAM (SAP)
+SCHOOL ATTENDANCE PROGRAM

-PROCESS

-A. The secretaries and Principal review attendance on a daily basis.
-If a child is absent and the school has not been notified prior, the school will follow up with a telephone call to the parent/guardian at home or work notifying them of their child's absence from school.
-They will also be reminded of the importance of their child being in school on a daily basis.

-B. Three (3) unexcused periods for high school and junior high school, and days for elementary.
-When a child has three unexcused absences, the child is considered a continuing truant, which is not in violation of the law but warrants the school to begin an intervention process.

-Attendance is reviewed by the designated school truancy official.
-This worker will decide which type of letter should be sent to the parents (i.e.: attendance policy, illness letter, or concern for the child's well being).
-Notice is sent to parents (required under MS 260A.03) by first class mail or other reasonable means informing them that their child has been identified as a continuing truant.
-The notice will also request the parent/guardian to attend a meeting with the school attendance worker.
-This meeting will explain the seriousness of truancy, the consequences for failure to improve the child's attendance, and the need for further interventions such as testing the child, counseling, or others deemed necessary by those involved.
-A copy of the letter will also be sent to social services.
-The school attendance worker may also choose to refer the child to the Community Concern for Youth Program.
-This notice must contain the following information.
+1. PROCESS:

-- that the child is truant; - that a parent or guardian should notify the school if there is a valid excuse for the child's absences; - that a parent or guardian is obligated to compel the child to attend school or face criminal prosecution under the compulsory school attendance law (MS 120A.34); - that alternative programs and services may be available in the school district and that the parent or guardian has the right to meet with school officials to discuss possible solutions to the child's truancy; - that the parent and child may be subject to court proceedings and that the child may face the loss of his or her driving privileges if the truancy continues (MS 260C.201); and - that it is recommended that the parent or guardian accompany the child to school and attend classes with the child for one day.
+- A. The high school office and Dean of Students review attendance on a daily basis.
+If a child is absent and the high school office has not been notified prior, the high school office will follow up with a telephone call to the parent/guardian at home or work notifying them of their child's absence from school.
+They will also be reminded of the importance of their child being in school on a daily basis. - B. Three (3) unexcused periods for high school and junior high school, and three days for elementary.
+When a child has three unexcused absences, the child is considered a continuing truant, which is not in violation of the law but warrants the school to begin an intervention process. - 1.
+The Dean of Students or Principal will send a letter and a Wadena County School Attendance Meidation Program brochure (if the student resides in Wadena County) home to the parents/guardians.(required under MS 260A.03) A copy of the letter will also be sent to the residential county human services.
+This notice must contain the following information. - that the child is truant: - that a parent or guardian should notify the school if there is a valid excuse for the child's absences; - that a parent or guardian is obligated to compel the child to attend school or face criminal prosecution under the compulsory school attendance law (MS 120A.34); - that alternative programs and services may be available in the school district and that the parent or guardian has the right to meet with school officials to discuss possible solutions to the child's truancy; - that the parent and child may be subject to court proceedings if attendance does not imporve and that the child may face the loss of his or her driving privileges if the truancy continues (MS 260C.201); - C. Five (5) unexcused periods for high school and junior high school, and days for elementary.

-C. Four (4) unexcused periods for high school and junior high school, and days for elementary.
-When a child has four or more unexcused absences a letter will be sent to the parent/guardian of the child notifying them of the child's unexcused absences.
-Also at this time, the school-based worker will conduct a home visit to check in with the child and the parent/guardian.

-D. Five (5) unexcused periods for high school and junior high school, and days for elementary.
 When a child has five or more unexcused absences, they are considered continual truants and are in violation of MS 260A.03.

-1. The case is reviewed by the Principal and referred to the School Attendance Program.

-2. A letter is generated from the Principal and sent to parents requesting a meeting to develop a plan that will maintain the student's presence in school.

-3. The Principal will facilitate a meeting with parents, the child, and other interested persons.

-- The plan is developed and explained to parent and child; - Consequences for failing to cooperate with the plan or complete the program are outlined; - The contract is signed by all parties in attendance; - Review date and time are scheduled.

-E. Seven (7) unexcused absences (full day or at least one class period on 7 different days) for high school and junior high and seven (7) days for elementary students.
+High school students may also be denied credit for any course with four unexcused absences. - 1.
+A letter will be sent home from the school and county indicating that the student is now heading towards being truant. - 2.
+A mediation meeting will be scheduled with the county attorney, family, school, CCY and human services to discuss why absences are continitung and work to resolve those barriers - D. Seven (7) unexcused absences (full day or at least one class period on 7 different days) for high school and junior high and seven (7) days for elementary students.
 When a child exceeds 7 or more unexcused absences, they are considered habitual truants and are in violation of MS 260C.007, Subd.
-19. If there is no improvement in attendance, attitude and other related behaviors, a truancy petition will be filed.
-This decision will be made jointly by school officials and the school attendance worker.
+19. A report will be made to the county human services and a Child Protectice Service report will become involved.
+At this time a CHIPS petition may be filed and the student may have to appear in court.

-CASE MONITORING
+2. CASE MONITORING:

-A. Reviews will be scheduled at the time of the contract meeting to include: Principal, Dean of Students, parents, and child.
-Reviews are scheduled every week until the child's attendance improves.
+A. Reviews will be scheduled at the time of the contract meeting to include, county social worker, school officials, parents, and child.
+Reviews are scheduled every two weeks until the child's attendance improves.
+The length between reviews is subject to change depending on the child's progress.